DMG614/takehome-assessment-Diogo/docs/data_acquisition.md

 | NHTSA Complaints | Bulk ZIP download | Complete dataset in one file | API awkward for full retrieval |
 | DOE Alt Fuel Stations | NREL API | Only way to fully automate | Web form requires manual input |

-It was decided to **choose the method that best supports automation while maintaining reliability and simplicity**.
+It was decided to choose the method that best supports automation while maintaining reliability and simplicity.
-For EPA and NHTSA, bulk files win.
-For DOE, the API is the only viable path to true automation.
+For EPA and NHTSA, bulk files is the best approach.
+For DOE, the API is the best viable path to true automation.